Learning Support Assistant – SEN (Trauma-Informed Practice)

 About the Role

-• Build positive, trusting relationships with pupils to create a sense of safety and belonging.
+Build positive, trusting relationships with pupils to create a sense of safety and belonging.

-• Use trauma-informed practices to support emotional regulation and reduce anxiety or distress.
+Use trauma-informed practices to support emotional regulation and reduce anxiety or distress.

-What We’re Looking For:
+What We’re Looking For

-• GCSE Maths and English Language (Grade 4/C or equivalent) essential.
+GCSE Maths and English Language (Grade 4/C or equivalent) essential.

-• Experience or understanding of working with children with SEMH, Autism, or trauma backgrounds.
+Experience or understanding of working with children with SEMH, Autism, or trauma backgrounds.

-• Awareness of trauma-informed practice and de-escalation techniques.
+Awareness of trauma-informed practice and de-escalation strategies.

-• Calm, empathetic, and proactive approach to supporting challenging behaviour.
+A calm, empathetic, and proactive approach to supporting challenging behaviour.

-• Strong teamwork, communication, and problem-solving skills.
+Strong teamwork, communication, and problem-solving skills.

 Why Join Us?

-• Weekly PAYE pay with no umbrella company deductions.
+Weekly PAYE pay with no umbrella deductions.

 About Our Partner School

-Our partner SEN school near Bury St Edmunds, Suffolk provides a nurturing environment for children with complex needs, including SEMH and Autism.
-With small class sizes and a strong, experienced team, the school takes a trauma-informed approach to ensure every pupil feels safe, understood, and empowered to grow.
+Our partner SEN school near Bury St Edmunds, Suffolk supports children with complex needs, including SEMH and Autism.
+The school offers a nurturing, trauma-informed environment with small class sizes, a strong multi-disciplinary team, and a commitment to helping every child grow emotionally, socially, and academically.
+Staff work collaboratively to ensure each pupil feels safe, understood, and empowered to achieve their potential.

 Safeguarding and Equal Opportunities

 Inspire EHC and our partner school are committed to safeguarding and promoting the welfare of children and young people.
-All applicants must hold or be willing to obtain an enhanced DBS check and provide two professional references.
+All applicants must have or be willing to obtain an enhanced DBS and provide two professional references.
+We are an Equal Opportunities Employer and welcome applicants from all backgrounds.
+Visa sponsorship is not available for this role.

-If you are ready to make a real difference and bring a trauma-informed, compassionate approach to your work, apply today to become a Learning Support Assistant (LSA) in Bury St Edmunds, Suffolk.
+If you are ready to make a meaningful difference and bring a trauma-informed, compassionate approach to supporting young people, apply today to become a Learning Support Assistant in Bury St Edmunds, Suffolk.
+Help create a safe, engaging environment where every child can rebuild confidence, achieve their goals, and thrive.

 More jobs from this recruiter